C2DH/ranketwo/_assignments/boder/07-a-look-in-Boders-first-publication.en.md

   - qualitative data
 requirements:  strong WiFi, access to Ranke.2, computer or laptop, application on laptop or computer to view video, account for timeline,
 outcomes:
-  - Understanding the interplay between the conventions of a method for collecting data, the convention of the medium through which this data is shared,and the appearance of its representation.
+  - Understanding the interplay between the conventions of a method for collecting data, the convention of the medium through which this data is shared, and the appearance of its representation.
 ---

 Boder reworked his basic sources, the transcripts of his interviews, to be published in his first book.
 In the interactive version you can see a PDF of part of his book.
 When consulting a book consisting of a textual representation of a spoken interview that has been translated from German to English, one should be conscious of the alterations that occur.